memorysafety/website/content/en/initiative/rustls/rustls-work-priorities.md

 **1. Support IP Address Certificates**

 There are some popular use cases where applications want TLS certificates for services that don’t have their own host name, relying on the IP address directly instead.
-I’ve heard from one customer that this is common in Kubernetes deployments. ([Ticket](https://github.com/briansmith/webpki/issues/54))
+This seems to be common in Kubernetes deployments. ([Ticket](https://github.com/briansmith/webpki/issues/54))

 **2. Implement RFC 8446 Appendix C.4 in session cache**